GeorginaCarlisle/2024-daily-coding/README.md

 8 - Edit newCard function to choose only unseen cards and to signal when all cards have been seen.

 9 - showAnswer function with button calling either newCard or showAnswer depending on what is needed.
 Button text changes appropriately to provide next option.

+10 - Missed.

+11 - Edit functions to include switch to outcome buttons and reset once all cards seen.